Grid classes and partial well order: Grid Classes by Symmetry

 \section{Grid Classes by Symmetry}

-For the remainder of this paper we will be showing that certain types of grid class are not partially well-ordered by exhibiting antichains that lie in them.
+For the remainder of this paper we will be working towards proving Theorem~\ref{thm-not-pwo} by showing that certain types of grid class are not partially well-ordered.
 Among these non-partially well-ordered grid classes will be those needed to prove the remaining direction of Theorem~\ref{thm-fin-simple-grid}.
-We begin by showing how we may divide grid classes into families using ``grid mappings'', defined by appealing to three of the eight symmetries of permutations that preserve the usual containment ordering.
+We begin by showing how we may divide grid classes into families using ``grid mappings''.

 Let $\M$ be an $m\times n$ gridding matrix, and let $\pi$ be an $\M$-gridded permutation.
 Recall that the \emph{inverse} of a permutation $\pi$ is $\pi^{-1}$, defined by $\pi^{-1}(i)=j$ if and only if $\pi(j)=i$, and we extend this in two ways: first to an $\M$-gridded permutation $\pi$ by mapping any vertical line between positions $i$ and $i+1$ ($i=0,\ldots,n$) to a horizontal line between values $i$ and $i+1$ and vice versa, and second to a permutation class $\C$ by setting $\C^{-1}=\{\pi^{-1}:\pi\in\C\}$.
 We consider the effect of taking the inverse of $\pi$ on the gridding of $\pi$, and consequently the effect on $\M$ of taking the inverse of $\grid(\M)$.